jmhands/chiapower.github.io/_posts/2021-03-17-chiapower.md

 ---
 layout: post
-title: Chiapower - Estimate of total energy consumption in the Chia network
+title: Chia Power - Estimate of total energy consumption in the Chia network
 ---

 Chia power is the working model for estimating power consumption on the Chia network, written by Jonmichael Hands, Sr. Strategic Planner at Intel corporation.
+You can find him on Keybase as @Storage_jm

 # Summary